sedramerkhan/DiamondPricePredication/README.md

 ### Handling Categorical Variables

-Categorical variables are converted to dummy/indicator variables using pd.get_dummies.
+Categorical variables are converted to numiracal values by mapping each value with a number.

 ### Outlier Detection and Removal

-A custom function is defined to remove outliers based on the Interquartile Range (IQR) method.
+for each column outliers are determined according to boxplot and removed.

 ### Model Training and Evaluation